EricTerrell/SlideShow/README.md

 # SlideShow

-SlideShow turns a laptop computer into a high-capacity photo frame.
+SlideShow turns a notebook computer into a high-capacity photo frame.
 Runs on Windows 10.
 SlideShow can run for months with no issues.

 # Screenshot